-To find out why your cat is purring, pay close attention to your kitty.
+To find out why your cat is purring, pay close attention to them.
 Are they purring while snuggled up cozily on your lap?
-If so, your kitty is probably just enjoying the closeness between you two.
+If so, your kitty is probably just enjoying being close to you.
 Are they purring heavily while grooming themselves?
 Then check for any signs of pain or injury in your cat.
-And if your newborn kittens, pregnant, or mother-cat are purring, well this is probably a normal part of the mother-kitten bonding ritual!
+And if your newborn kittens, pregnant, or mother-cat are purring, well, this is probably a normal part of the mother-kitten bonding ritual.

 Does my cat purr when I’m not around?

-Yes!
-Contrary to what we may think sometimes, our cat’s don’t just purr just for us.
-Cats often purr as kittens; as a way to communicate with their mother.
+Yes.
+Contrary to what we may think sometimes, our cat’s don’t just purr for us.
+Cats often purr as kittens, as a way to communicate with their mother.
 They purr while giving birth, and at the end of their life when they are dying.
-A cats purr is with him or her throughout their whole life, not just during the time spent with hoomans!
+A cat’s purr is with them throughout their whole life, not just during the time spent with hoomans.

 Do all cats purr?

 Besides cats, animals in the lesser known Viverridae family also purr.
-And other animals make purr-like sounds while eating, for example, such as bears, foxes, hyaenas, rabbits, badgers, and squirrels.
+And other animals make purr-like sounds while eating, for example, such as bears, foxes, hyenas, rabbits, badgers, and squirrels.

 Why do cats purr and then bite you?

-Sometimes, your cat might by lying on your lap, purring dreamily one moment and suddenly bite you the next!
+Sometimes, your cat might be lying on your lap, purring dreamily one moment and suddenly bite you the next.
 What does this mean?
-Perhaps, your feline friend was feeling unwell to begin with and your absent minded petting rubbed them the wrong way.
-Or perhaps, your kitty just gave you a ‘love bite’; a sign of affection.
+Perhaps your feline friend was feeling unwell to begin with and your casual petting rubbed them the wrong way.
+Or perhaps, your kitty just gave you a ‘love bite’, a sign of affection.
 Biting could also be a sign of aggression in cats, so be careful to observe what your cat likes or does not like and leave them space to avoid being bitten further.
 Cats will generally let you know what they want.
 The best rule of thumb is: let your cat come to you for cuddles – and respect them when their body language says ‘no’.

 For more insights on how and why cats purr, check out the video below.